-The tremor hit before the system alarms could catch it.
-A sharp crack split the corridor, metal shearing somewhere deep in the tunnels, and then everything came down at once.
+The tremor hit before the system alarms could catch it, and a sharp crack split the corridor, metal shearing somewhere deep in the tunnels.
+And then everything came down at once.

-Onyx didn’t remember moving.
-Only pressure, a rush of shattered air, the crush of earth where ceiling used to be.
-Light fractured; heat slammed through him.
-The world broke apart and swallowed him whole.
+Instinct kicked in: Onyx didn’t remember moving, only pressure, a rush of shattered air, the crush of earth where the ceiling used to be.
+The light fractured and heat slammed through him as the world broke apart and swallowed him whole.

-When he came back to himself, the air tasted of iron and dust.
-A single emergency strip flickered weakly overhead, throwing sickly light across the rubble.
-The relay junction they’d come to inspect was buried under half a wall.
-His sensors scrambled through debris readings, one arm refusing to respond beyond the elbow.
+When he came back to himself, the air tasted of iron and dust; it clung to the back of his throat and he coughed.
+A single emergency strip blinked weakly overhead, throwing sickly light across the rubble.
+Onyx rubbed dust out of his eyes and looked around.
+The relay junction they’d come to inspect was now buried under half a wall.
+His sensors scrambled through debris readings, one arm refusing to respond below the elbow.
+A quick systems scan threw the warning across his HUD.
+Partial servo lock.
+Great.

 Movement stirred a few feet away.

-“Okay,” Minjae’s voice rasped through the dust.
+“Okay,” Minjae’s voice rasped through the haze.
 “That was not in the briefing.”

-Relief punched through Onyx before he could stop it.
-He twisted, forcing the rubble off his legs.
+Relief punched through Onyx and he twisted, forcing the rubble off his legs.
 “Status?”

 “Cranky.
 Breathing.
 Possibly covered in my own sarcasm.”
 Minjae coughed, sitting up.
 “You?”